vegarant/Invfool/README.md

 [DeepMRINet](https://github.com/js3611/Deep-MRI-Reconstruction) and
 add it to your pythonpath.
 Note that to run DeepMRINet you need a very specific version of Theano and Lasagne.
-See the GitHub page of DeepMRINet for more information on this point.
+See the GitHub page of DeepMRINet for more information about this.
 Then run the code in the `DeepMRI` folder.

 ## MRI-VN